How the Venom Spinoff Could Change the Spider-Man Universe

 A Spider-Man villain named Venom is getting his own movie.
 The idea for the spinoff, which premieres Oct.
 5, 2018, has been gestating for nearly a decade.
 But now that Spidey is getting another feature—his most recent reboot, Spider-Man: Homecoming, comes out in July—Sony has decided that it's time to give one of his greatest foes his very own feature.
 Here's everything you need to know about the character and how he could affect the future of the Spidey-verse.

-Venom is kind of like darker Spider-Man.
+Venom is kind of like a darker Spider-Man.

 Venom is technically not a person but a black goo that latches onto a host and imbues him or her with dark powers.
 In the comics, the goo first attaches to Spider-Man and controls his actions while he sleeps.
 Spider-Man eventually scares it away with the help of the Fantastic Four heroes.
 The symbiote later bonds with Eddie Brock, a reporter who hates Spider-Man, and together they became the villain known as Venom.
-Venom has all of Spider-Man's powers except his Spidey senses.
+Venom has all of Spider-Man's powers—except his Spidey senses.

 Over the years Venom has found different hosts, and sometimes he's more anti-hero than supervillain.
 Venom has even inhabited Rocket Raccoon from Guardians of the Galaxy.